MiddepakaMeghachandrika/-Final-Capstone-Project/README.md

 - Characteristics:

-  1.Simple, interpretable
+  - Simple, interpretable
-  2.Only depends on occupancy
+  -  Only depends on occupancy
-  3. Serves as a benchmark model
+  -  Serves as a benchmark model

 - Model 2: Demand-based Pricing
   - Objective: